yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 > > <question-title></question-title>
 > >
 > > 1.
 How many sequences belonged to our TAP family for *Marchantia polymorpha* (MARPO)?
+> > 2.
+What is the average number of sequences in the Aux/IAA TAP family for the Streptophyte Algae? [ Chara braunii (CHABR) and Penium margaritaceum (PENMA)]?
+> > 3.
+And for Bryophytes & Land Plants?
+> > 4.
+What does this suggest?
 > >
 > > > <solution-title></solution-title>
 > > > 1.
-MARPO output has 3 lines, so that means 3 sequences in Marchantia polymorpha belonged to the Aux/IAA TAP family.
+MARPO output has 3 lines, so that means 3 of the gene sequence in Marchantia polymorpha belonged to the Aux/IAA TAP family.
+> > > 2.
+CHABR has 2 sequences, PENMA has 3, so the average is **2.5**
+> > > 3.
+For the Bryohpytes & Land plants we have ARATH(29) + MARPO(3) + SELMO (10) + PHYPAV6 (5) + ORYSAJA (33)  = 80, divided by 5 is average of **16 genes**
+> > > 4.
+While our dataset is quite small, we observe a lower number of Aux/IAA proteins in streptophyte algae compared to bryophytes and land plants.
+> > >    This suggests that the Aux/IAA protein family expanded as plants transitioned from aquatic to terrestrial environments, where more complex signaling mechanisms were required for growth regulation.
 > > {: .solution}
 > {: .question}
 >